dl1bz/deskhpsdr/README.md

 ### Version 2.6.0 (final version)

 On March 4, 2025 the **first final version 2.6.0 of deskHPSDR** is published.
 This version will not get new functions, only bugfixes if any become known.
-Further development will start later from version 2.7.x after a short break in development.
+Further development will start later from version 2.7.x after a short break in development.<br>
 **Changes / Corrections after Version 2.5 and implement into 2.6**
 - relation between RX panadapter and waterfall now adjustable in Display Menu
 - add a worldmap as background for the RX panadapter (in the ```make.config.deskhpsdr``` set WMAP=ON)